TAPD Legislative Spotlight—William (Bill) Steinhauer, DDS

 Position: Vice President

-Number of years in practice: Eight: two practicing general dentistry and six as a board certified pediatric dentist.
+Number of years in practice: Nine: two practicing general dentistry and seven as a board certified pediatric dentist.

 Where you went to dental school and completed residency: The University of Texas Health Science Center San Antonio-Doctorate of Dental Surgery and The University of Texas Health Science Center San Antonio-Certificate of Specialty in Pediatric Dentistry.

-Number of years as a TAPD member: Eight
+Number of years as a TAPD member: Nine

-What is your goal for the year: My goal for this year is to learn as much as I can from my fellow executive board members, Dr. Ben Morgan and Dr. Steve Siedow, to prepare myself for the future.
-I will also be working on navigating our CE committee during this pandemic in order to continue to provide quality CE from a distance.
+What is your goal for the year: My goal for this year is to learn as much as I can from our president, Dr. Ben Morgan to prepare myself for the future.
+I will also be working on bringing back in person CE at its highest quality.

 What have you learned in your time as a TAPD member: I have learned how important organized dentistry is for the welfare of our profession—without it, our profession would be in the hands of others who do not fully understand patient care.

 What surprised you the most about the legislative process: While the amount of organization and persistence needed to bring about real change for our profession is daunting, we are fortunate to have such a dedicated group representing Texas pediatric dentists.